MultiSafepay/docs/content/point-of-sale/smartPOS-features.md

 1. Tap and hold the **MultiSafepay** logo for few seconds.
 2. Enter the default **PIN code**. <br>The default PIN code is `1324`.

-**Note:** For your security, we recommend you change the default PIN code as soon as possible.
+**⚠️ Note:** For your security, we recommend you change the default PIN code as soon as possible.

 ***